DeepLabCut/DeepLabCut/docs/recipes/MegaDetectorDLCLive.md

  <img src="https://images.squarespace-cdn.com/content/v1/57f6d51c9f74566f55ecf271/1661853650953-3L3EZYF69701J8FJZCPT/anim1.jpeg?format=500ww" width="250" title="DLC" alt="DLC" align="right" vspace = "5">

 MegaDetector detects an animal and generates a bounding box around the animal.
-Thanks to [Sara Beery](https://beerys.github.io/) for visting the #DLCAIResidents in the summer of 2022 to tell us more about this amazing project.
+Thanks to [Sara Beery](https://beerys.github.io/) for visiting the #DLCAIResidents in the summer of 2022 to tell us more about this amazing project.
 An example result is shown:

 ### DeepLabCut-Live

-DeepLabCut-Live!
-Is a real-time package for running DeepLabCut.
+DeepLabCut-Live! is a real-time package for running DeepLabCut.
 However, you can also use it as a lighter-weight pacakge for running DeeplabCut even if you don't need real-time.
-Its very useful to use in HPC or servers, or in Apps, as we do here.
+It's very useful to use in HPC or servers, or in Apps, as we do here.
 To read more, check out the [docs](https://deeplabcut.github.io/DeepLabCut/docs/deeplabcutlive.html).

 ### MegaDetector meets DeepLabCut